khalid-hussain/shaheen/chap13.md

 city.
 Abu Abdullah and Abu Mohsin were all the way in the front.
 This army offered Fajr prayers a few distance away from the city.
-Before leaving for the second time, Abu Mohsin took Abu Abdullah aside and said, "I heard that Abu Moosa is in your custody.
+Before leaving for the second time, Abu Mohsin took Abu Abdullah aside and said, "I heard that Abu Musa is in your custody.
 If this is true, then there is no better person than him to lead this army.
 If you have not yet thought of this, then, we have still not come that far."

 Abu Abdullah appeared very perturbed.
-He looked at Abu Mohsin and said, "Abu Moosa is not in Al-Hamra and maybe I won't be able to answer any question about him until we return from the battle...anyway, rest assured that Abu Moosa is alive and when the time comes I will appear in front of him and say, 'Abu Moosa!
+He looked at Abu Mohsin and said, "Abu Musa is not in Al-Hamra and maybe I won't be able to answer any question about him until we return from the battle...anyway, rest assured that Abu Musa is alive and when the time comes I will appear in front of him and say, 'Abu Musa!
 Your criminal stands in front of you.
 Pronounce a punishment for me.'
 And I'm sure by that time the list of my deed won't be as dark.
 At the moment, even if he was not far away from me, I won't have the courage to face him.
-I want to face him when I'm drenched in my blood and my face is blemished with wounds and when all I could have mustered to say is, 'Abu Moosa!
+I want to face him when I'm drenched in my blood and my face is blemished with wounds and when all I could have mustered to say is, 'Abu Musa!
 Your criminal is going in front of a grand court.
 Will you not forgive his sins?'"

 More than Abu Abdullah's words, Abu Mohsin was more impressed with his voice.
-After pondering a while with his bowed down, Abu Abdullah looked at Abu Mohsin and said, "You can understand the condition of my heart but if these people ask me regarding Abu Moosa, then I'm afraid no statement of mine would be able to satisfy them."
+After pondering a while with his bowed down, Abu Abdullah looked at Abu Mohsin and said, "You can understand the condition of my heart but if these people ask me regarding Abu Musa, then I'm afraid no statement of mine would be able to satisfy them."

 Abu Mohsin said, "Rest assured!
 At the moment all they know is that you are